-Consider Teradici CAS Problem Employees using Even consumer devices remain secure with consumer-grade Teradici CAS, no corporate data ever goes to devices at home these endpoints & commuting with to transfer only pixels, no corporate data needs unmanaged endpoints to be on the device.
+Problem Consider Teradici CAS Employees using consumer-grade devices at home Even consumer devices remain secure with Teradici CAS, no corporate data ever goes to these endpoints Unmanaged endpoints & commuting with unmanaged endpoints Using the Teradici PCoIP remote display protocol to transfer only pixels, no corporate data needs to be on the device.
 Corporate assets remain securely located in industry-compliant, on-site or public cloud storage networks.
-Bring your own device IT administrators have complete control of their infrastructure to choose any cloud, data center, (BYOD) endpoint, OS, and application combination.
+Bring your own device (BYOD) IT administrators have complete control of their infrastructure to choose any cloud, data center, endpoint, OS, and application combination.